bluebanquise/bluebanquise/collections/file_systems/roles/nfs/README.md

 #### SELinux

 By default, on SELinux capable and activated systems, the role will enable 2 sebooleans, one for /home support and one for httpd support.
 To change this behavior, simply update `nfs_client_sebooleans` variable which is a list of sebooleans to activate.

 ## Changelog

+* 1.4.5: Added parameter to run server in a group.
+Thiago Cardozo <boubee.thiago@gmail.com>
 * 1.4.4: Fix missing service for nfsv3 in RHEL firewall.
 Benoit Leveugle <benoit.leveugle@gmail.com>
 * 1.4.3: Adapt to hw os split.
 Benoit Leveugle <benoit.leveugle@gmail.com>
 * 1.4.2: Fix services names for Debian, Ubuntu and OpenSuse.
 Benoit Leveugle <benoit.leveugle@gmail.com>